{{ slot.marker }}

 RAID 60(disks per group - 2) / disks per group across complete RAID 6 groups.2 disks conservatively; more only if failures land in different groups.

-The rebuild-window risk is a conservative comparison signal based on annual failure rate, estimated rebuild duration, and the number of exposed disks.
-It is not a full reliability forecast because it does not model drive age, workload, controller behavior, latent sector errors, scrubbing, correlated failures, or vendor-specific rebuild algorithms.
+The rebuild-window risk is a conservative comparison signal based on annual failure rate, estimated rebuild duration, exposed disk count, and the guaranteed tolerance threshold.
+It is not a full reliability model because it does not include drive age, correlated failures, latent sector errors, scrubbing, controller behavior, workload, or vendor-specific rebuild algorithms.

 Limitations:

-RAID capacity estimates are useful for comparing layouts, but they do not certify that a storage platform can build or recover the exact array.
-Before using a result for a production plan, confirm these items:
+RAID capacity estimates help compare layouts, but they do not certify that a platform can build, perform, or recover the exact array.
+Confirm the hardware and operating environment before using a result for production planning.

-• Controller, NAS, filesystem, or operating system support for the selected RAID level and group geometry.
+• Check controller, NAS, filesystem, and operating-system support for the selected RAID level and group geometry.

-• Drive qualification, sector format, firmware behavior, and sustained rebuild throughput for the actual hardware.
+• Confirm drive qualification, firmware behavior, sector format, and sustained rebuild throughput for the actual hardware.

-• Performance needs, since capacity math does not estimate write penalty, latency, cache behavior, or workload contention.
+• Evaluate performance separately; this capacity result does not estimate write penalty, latency, cache behavior, or workload contention.

 Worked Examples:

 Eight 12 TB disks in RAID 6 with no hot spare start with 96 TB installed raw capacity.
-RAID 6 reserves two disks worth of parity, so protected capacity is about 72 TB before overhead.
-With 5% filesystem overhead, an 80% target fill, and a 10% safety reserve, Planned usable after reserve is about 49.25 TB.
+RAID 6 reserves two disk-equivalents for parity, so protected capacity is about 68.4 TB after 5% filesystem overhead.
+With an 80% target fill and 10% safety reserve, Planned usable after reserve is about 49.25 TB.

-The same eight 12 TB disks with one hot spare engage seven disks instead of eight.
-RAID 6 then has about 60 TB protected capacity before overhead, and the same 5% overhead, 80% target fill, and 10% reserve produce about 41.04 TB Planned usable after reserve.
-The spare lowers usable capacity, but it can let recovery begin sooner after a failed disk is replaced logically.
+Keeping one of the eight 12 TB disks as a hot spare leaves seven active disks for RAID 6.
+The same overhead, target fill, and reserve produce about 41.04 TB planned usable.
+The spare reduces usable capacity, but it can let recovery begin sooner after a member fails.

 A RAID 60 plan with two groups of four disks needs eight active disks.
-If an eight-slot plan also assigns one hot spare, the selected layout reports that it needs eight active disks for two groups of four.
-Remove the spare, add another installed disk, or choose a layout such as RAID 6 that fits seven active disks before reading Capacity Ledger for the selected layout.
+If an eight-slot shelf also assigns one hot spare, only seven active disks remain and the selected layout is not buildable.
+Remove the spare, add another installed disk, or choose a layout such as RAID 6 before using the selected-layout capacity ledger.

 FAQ: